nattdecodes/caesar-decipherer/README.md

 ## How It Works
 This command-line Python decipherer uses natural language processing to automatically decipher encrypted messages without requiring a key input.

-By analyzing the ciphertext and leveraging linguistic patterns (AKA frequently used words), the program determines the most probable decryption key and produces the corresponding plaintext.
+By analyzing the ciphertext and leveraging linguistic and letter patterns (AKA frequently used words and average letter distributions), the program determines the most probable decryption key and produces the corresponding plaintext.

 ## ToDo
 - [X] Optimise using letter distribution